Tax Credits for College Students: What’s Available?

-The cost of attending college courses can be significant, but there are a few tax breaks available to help offset those climbing expenses.
-Here’s an overview of the education-related tax credits and deductions to know as you head down the path to higher education.
+The cost of attending college courses can be significant, but there are several tax credits for college students to help offset the expenses for this new chapter.
+Here’s an overview of education-related tax credits like the American Opportunity Tax Credit, Lifetime Learning Credit, and other deductions to know as you head down the path to higher education.

 What is the American Opportunity Tax Credit (AOTC)?